-Because our values, encompassed in our motto ‘Walk in the light of the Lord’, are clear and well understood, and our policies meaningful, relevant, and focussed on learning, the school receives the full support of teachers, staff, parents and governors.
+Our clear and ambitious vision, rooted in our values and encompassed in our motto to ‘Walk in the light of the Lord’, is clear and well understood.
+Our policies are meaningful, relevant, and focused on learning and as a result the school receives the full support of teachers, staff, parents and governors.

 Our objective is to sustain consistent improvement.
-We do not want to stand still.
-Through enthusiastic and knowledgeable teaching, and relentless driving, we will consistently present to all pupils opportunities to go beyond the completion of their age related programme of study.
-We offer an increasingly exciting curriculum context that stretches them to meet their potential both within and beyond the classroom.
+We do not want to stand still, we recognise that each unique situation brings new challenges but also new opportunities to keep moving forward.
+Through enthusiastic and knowledgeable teaching, and relentless driving, we consistently present to all pupils a wide range of opportunities.
+We continue to offer an exciting curriculum context that stretches them to meet their potential both within and beyond the classroom.

-As leaders and managers, we will therefore compile a crisp development plan which ensures that whilst we maintain good progress for our pupils in those areas where we are strong, we will ensure that those areas of our work which need to be changed, will be!
+As leaders and managers, we keep our development plan under constant review, to ensure that whilst we maintain those areas where we are strong, we work to identify areas of our work which need to be changed.
 There is no complacency here.

 Staff know that good teaching is the absolute minimum requirement, and that it should be observable on any given day.
 This ethos is applied consistently and evenly across all phases of the school from EY to Y6.
-Our current ambition is to accelerate the pace of learning not by doing something extra, but by working still more smartly, raising expectations once again of staff and pupils, to maximise still further learning opportunities, ensuring no time is lost.
+Our current ambition is to accelerate the pace of learning not by doing something extra, but by working still more smartly, raising expectations once again of staff and pupils, to maximise still further learning opportunities, ensuring that lost time is made up.

 Governors know the school well, because they are active in their roles as monitors and guides.
 They know where teaching is strongest.
 They hold the headteacher rigorously to account for the performance of the school.
 Governors are kept up to date with the outcomes of the schools monitoring through reports, both internal and external, and presentations.